Inflect logo

 Power Analysis

-Average Cost Of Power Industrial electricity rates typically range from $0.07 to $0.09/kWh, as of September 2025.
-This competitive pricing is a key driver for hyperscale operators and enterprises with large-scale compute requirements.
+Average Cost Of Power Industrial electricity rates typically range from $0.07 to $0.09/kWh as of September 2025.
+This competitive pricing is a significant advantage for power-intensive operations, directly reducing the total cost of ownership for large-scale deployments.
+The state's power mix is led by natural gas, with nuclear and coal also contributing significantly.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Northern Virginia offer low-latency connectivity to the Washington D.C. metro area, including federal government agencies, defense contractors, and the dense Dulles Tech Corridor.
+Proximity To Key Business Districts Data centers in Northern Virginia offer low-latency connectivity to the Washington, D.C. metro area.
+This proximity is critical for government agencies, federal contractors, and the vast ecosystem of technology and finance companies in the nation's capital.

-Tax Advantage For Data Centers Virginia offers a significant tax advantage with its sales and use tax exemption on qualifying data center equipment and software.
-This incentive directly reduces the capital expenditure required for new builds and technology refreshes, lowering the total cost of ownership.
+Tax Advantage For Data Centers Virginia provides a significant sales and use tax exemption on qualifying data center equipment.
+This incentive directly lowers the capital expenditure required to purchase servers, storage, and networking gear, making it financially attractive to build and refresh infrastructure in the state.

 Natural Disaster Risk

-Virginia has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 27.17 out of 100, as of September 2025.
-The primary hazards are atmospheric and weather-related rather than catastrophic geological events.
+Virginia has a very low natural disaster risk profile, with a FEMA National Risk Index score of 27.17 out of 100 as of September 2025.
+This minimizes the environmental threats to data center uptime and operational stability.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business